exercism/docs/mentoring/choosing_a_solution.md

 ![Mentoring queue](https://exercism-static.s3.eu-west-1.amazonaws.com/docs/mentor_queue.png)

 At the top of the queue panel, you will find a text box that allows you to filter by the student's name.
-To the right of this, you will find a dropdown select to sort requests by oldest or most recent first.
+To the right of this, you can the sort requests by oldest first, most recent first, student name or exercise name.
 On the right-hand side of the interface, you can filter by language or exercise name.
 You can also choose to only show exercises you've completed yourself (enabled by default), which is often wise as you may struggle to give great feedback if you've not wrestled with solving the exercise yourself.
 The list of exercises with outstanding mentorship-requests can be used to further filter the request list.
 Do this by selecting the exercise name (visible in the bottom right section of the screenshot above).

 The main table displays the exercise, the student and when they requested mentoring.